variejs/docs/forms-&-validation.md

     </form>
 ```

-> Important : you must map to your values location in the form by using the name attribute
+[{.alert} Important : you must map to your values location in the form by using the name attribute]

 ## Available Validation Rules